-Host at the University of Siegen: Prof. Kristoph Ruland
+Host at the University of Siegen: Univ.-Prof. Dr. Christoph Ruland

-I am a Professor at the Department of Cyber Security Engineering at Konyang University in Nonsan, South Korea.
+I am a Professor at the Department of Cyber Security Engineering at Konyang University in Nonsan, Republic of Korea.

 - My research specialty is in blockchains, which is a specialised and decentralised way of recording economic transactions.
 This technology has many applications, for example it forms the basis for cryptocurrencies.
 My current research looks at how to use blockchains in smart energy grids.
 Smart energy grids also have many different uses, they can for example, make it easier for consumers to sell any electricity they generate back into the grid.